HVAC Route Optimization: The Complete Guide to Reducing Drive Time

 It considers:

 The output is a daily schedule where each technician works a focused zone.
 One tech handles the north side.
 Another covers downtown.
 Drive time between jobs drops from 25-30 minutes to 8-12 minutes.
+This is what intelligent scheduling looks like in practice.

 Real Numbers from Real Shops